This article describes how to create, manage, and use Canvas groups.

 You will need a Canvas site for your course.

-Canvas allows you to create student groups, for project or term papers or any other assignment in which students will collaborate.
+Canvas allows you to create groups for students to work on projects, term papers, or any other assignment in which students work collaboratively.
 To create a group:

 - Go to People.